diblasio/blog.diblasio/archetypes/posts.md

     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---

-This is just some first post to show you (and myself) that this thing is working.
-I plan on sporatically posting stuff here so stay tuned.